ekourlit/scipy2024-tutorial-thinking-in-arrays/README.md

-# SciPy 2023 tutorial: Thinking in arrays
+# SciPy 2024 tutorial: Thinking in arrays

-This repository contains everything you need to follow the "[Thinking in arrays](https://cfp.scipy.org/2023/talk/XBUC8S/)" tutorial, presented at the [SciPy 2023](https://www.scipy2023.scipy.org/) conference on [Tuesday, July 11, 2023 at 8:00am‒12:00pm CDT](https://www.scipy2023.scipy.org/schedule) in [Classroom 103](https://meetattexas.com/floorplans#m1).
+This repository contains everything you need to follow the "[Thinking in arrays](https://cfp.scipy.org/2024/talk/FUYG37/)" tutorial, presented at the [SciPy 2024](https://www.scipy2024.scipy.org/) conference on [Monday, July 8, 2024 at 13:30am‒17:30pm PDT](https://www.scipy2024.scipy.org/schedule) in [Room 315](https://tacomaconventioncenter.org/floor-plan-capacities).

-[Here is a video](https://youtu.be/d7etLJeK20M?si=m9b3YttCtz8nP31g) of the tutorial, as it was presented in 2023.
+[Here is a video](https://youtu.be/d7etLJeK20M?si=m9b3YttCtz8nP31g) of the tutorial, as it was presented last year in 2023.

 <br>